Heat Pump Diagram Explained

 As they say, “a picture is worth a thousand words.”
-So let’s see one:
+So let’s break down the basic concept of a heat pump diagram:

 1. The flame heats up the water.